-In total, there are two (2019: two) remaining occurrence of rating default events to date since the financial year ended 2005.
+To-date, there are two (2020: one) occurrences of rating default events, where one of the corporate debt securities was defaulted since the financial year ended 2013.
 No credit exposure limits were exceeded during the financial year.

 The bondholders are pursuing recovery actions through negotiations and taking legal actions against the issuers for the remaining two (2) corporate debt securities.